Department of Geology and Environmental Geosciences

 The Department is home to the prestigious Lowcountry Hazards Center, SCEEP (South Carolina Earthquake Education Program), Mace Brown Museum of Natural History, Santee Cooper Geographical Information Systems Lab (SC GIS Lab), and Project Oceanica.

-Overall, geology encompass investigation of Earth's composition, structure, mineral and energy resources, tectonic behaviors (earthquakes, volcanoes,tsunamis, crustal motion, and mountain building), and surface processes (weathering, erosion, river systems, groundwater, glaciers, ocean processes,and atmospheric processes); as well as the study of Earth history and the evolution life on Earth.
+Overall, geology encompasses the investigation of Earth's composition, structure, mineral and energy resources, tectonic behaviors (earthquakes, volcanoes,tsunamis, crustal motion, and mountain building), and surface processes (weathering, erosion, river systems, groundwater, glaciers, ocean processes,and atmospheric processes); as well as the study of Earth history and the evolution life on Earth.
 Geology also includes the scientific investigation of Earth’s Moon, and the other planets and moons of the Solar System.
-Geology encompasses study of the physics, biology (past and present), and chemistry of Earth; and its interdisciplinary and historical nature sets it apart from the other sciences.
+Geology encompasses the study of physics, biology (past and present), and chemistry of Earth; and its interdisciplinary and historical nature sets it apart from the other sciences.
 At the College of Charleston, students have the opportunity to work closely with faculty of diverse academic backgrounds and varied professional expertise that they use to actively participate in geoscience research.